 - Better management of emotions

-It is recommended to practice holotropic breathwork under the supervision of a qualified professional, due to the intense emotional reactions it can trigger.
+Holotropic breathwork is recommended to be practiced under the supervision of a qualified professional, due to the intense emotional reactions it can trigger.
 Contraindications include cardiovascular disorders and certain mental illnesses.

 Shamanic Breathing

-Shamanic breathing is an ancestral method based on rhythmic and continuous breathing.
-It is often accompanied by music and rituals under the direction of a shaman.
-This practice aims to induce altered states of consciousness to allow deep inner exploration and release emotional blockages.
+Shamanic breathwork is an ancient method based on rhythmic and continuous breathing.
+It is often accompanied by music and rituals under the guidance of a shaman.
+This practice aims to induce altered states of consciousness to enable deep inner exploration and release emotional blockages.

-- A better connection with your inner self
+- A better connection with one's inner self

 - The release of repressed emotions